Deepomatic/technical-screening/README.md

 ## Exercise 2: Precision Accuracy
 This time you are given both the model prediction and the ground truth for the images and you need to build a module that evaluates the performance of the network.
 Same thing, just go to `2_precision_accuracy/README.md`.

+## Exercise 3: Non-Maximum Precision (NMS)
+This time you are given the model proposals and you need to build the NMS algorithm to filter out the predictions.
+Same thing, just go to `3_nms/README.md`.

 ## Submission

 Once you are happy with the results, please zip this folder and provide us with any information needed to run your code.